-With few exceptions, each regular session at the annual Chapter conference can be approved for CM credit for AICP members.
-The few sessions which do not get submitted are aimed at attendees with less experience than required for AICP members, e.g., student sessions; some introductory sessions; the session on how to take the AICP exam.
-Keynote and plenary sessions are also submitted.
-The Awards Luncheon has been alternatively approved and not approved for CM credit so the Chapter has taken the position it will not be submitted.
+With few exceptions, each regular session and mobile workshop at the annual Chapter conference can be approved for CM credit for AICP members.
+The few sessions which do not get submitted are aimed at attendees with less experience than required for AICP members, e.g., student sessions; some introductory sessions; and the session on how to take the AICP exam.
+Keynote and plenary sessions are also submitted for CM credit.
+The Awards Ceremony is currently not submitted for CM credit.

-CM credit is applied for at a 1.0 session hour for 1.0 CM credit.
-Mobile workshops are submitted for the instructional/touring time as well as travel time to the extent that time can be made instructional.
+Each 1.5- hour qualifying session is submitted for 1.5 CM credits.
+Mobile workshops are submitted for the instructional/touring time as well as travel time to the extent that time can be instructional.

 In 2016 APA National instituted a new system for CM session approval.
 CM Providers (e.g., the California Chapter, each Section of the Chapter) applied for and became Certified Providers.
 Criteria for approval of CM sessions remains the same as before: Activities must (a) meet a planning-related objective, (b) be unbiased and non-promotional and (c) communicate a clearly identified educational purpose or objective.
 Law & Ethics CM sessions continue to require additional discussion.
 Also, Activities must (a) be led by one or more experts on the subject matter discussed, (b) use learning methodologies and formats that are appropriate to the activity’s educational purpose, (c) involve the use of materials that do not include proprietary information, (d) be timed in a manner consistent.
-While the Conference Program Coordinator, VP Conferences and Chapter contractors will perform the high-level review of submitted sessions to determine sessions meet these criteria, the Programs Subcommittee should be aware of them while considering which submittals to select.
+While the Conference Program Coordinator, VP Conferences and Chapter contractors will perform the high-level review of submitted sessions to determine sessions meet these criteria, the Programs Subcommittee should be aware of the criteria when selecting sessions.

 APA National continues to require an evaluation from AICP members for conference sessions they attend and this continues to be separate from the evaluation performed when an AICP member is claiming CM credit on the APA National website.
 Only one completed form per AICP member for the entire conference is required.
 It is critical to the continued ability of APA California to provide CM credit-worthy sessions that a substantial number of AICP member fill out the “AICP EVALUATION FORM FOR CM APPROVED SESSIONS”.
 An earnest explanation to AICP members about the importance of the form at the conference’s plenary sessions and in writing on the form and in the conference program document seem to get positive results.
 Starting in 2016, all CM Evaluation Forms will be provided to attendees online – through the Mobile App – and attendees will be reminded to complete this form.
 Paper evaluation forms will no longer be available at the conference.

 Following the conference, a CHC member should review the online forms and summarize pertinent information, particularly to pass on to the next year’s CHC.
-Staff will retain the forms for the record and for possible audit by APA National.
+The Chapter will retain the forms for the record and for possible audit by APA National.

 I. MOBILE WORKSHOPS

 Mobile Workshops (MW) are an exciting and critical part of a conference program.
-The method of selection of MWs is at the CHC discretion.
-It may be that the CHC brainstorms ideas, comes up with a list, and then solicits section members to lead the workshops, detailing out the tour content and logistics.
-Or, the CHC can more broadly ask section members for their proposals for MWs.
-A Call for Mobile Workshops, similar in graphic design to a CFP, may be developed by the CHC and formatted by the Graphic Designer with the conference theme.
+The method of selecting MWs is at the CHC discretion.
+The CHC may brainstorms ideas, come up with a list, and then solicit section members to lead the workshops, detailing out the tour content and logistics.
+Or, the CHC can more broadly solicit MW proposals from section members through a Call for Mobile Workshops..